sky12ler/Kampar-Street-Food-Website/README.md

 🍜 Kampar Street Food Web

-A web application that introduces and promotes street food in Kampar, helping users discover local food spots and explore popular food choices around the area.
+A web application that introduces and promotes street food in Kampar, helping users discover local food spots, explore food options, and easily navigate to popular eateries around the area.

 🔗 Live Demo: https://street-food-kampar-newest.vercel.app/

 📌 Project Overview

-Kampar Street Food Web is a simple and user-friendly website designed to showcase local street food vendors in Kampar.
-The goal of this project is to make local food discovery easier for students, residents, and visitors while promoting local food culture through a digital platform.
+Kampar Street Food Web is a user-friendly website designed to showcase local street food vendors in Kampar.
+The project aims to make food discovery easier for students, residents, and visitors while promoting local food culture through a simple and accessible digital platform.

-This project focuses on building a clean and practical web solution using fundamental web technologies without relying on frameworks.

 ✨ Features